Coping with Exam Stress: What Really Helps 2026 | Spickprofi

 Author of this post

 Marie guides students through stressful exam periods.
-She knows the differences between normal exam pressure and genuine exam anxiety — and what really helps in both cases.
+She knows the differences between normal exam pressure and genuine exam anxiety — and what truly helps in both cases.

 Racing heart, sleep problems, zero concentration — and the exam is still a week away.
 Almost everyone who has gone through an intensive learning phase knows exam stress.
-The problem isn't the stress itself, but that it's strongest precisely when you need a clear head.
+The problem is not the stress itself, but that it is strongest precisely when you need a clear head.

-In this article, you'll learn what triggers exam stress, what typical symptoms are — and most importantly, what really helps.
-From quick immediate relief to structured strategies for the entire exam period.
+In this article, you will learn what triggers exam stress, what the typical symptoms are — and above all, what really helps against it.
+From quick immediate aids to structured strategies for the entire exam period.

 Key takeaways